hwdbk/kodi-scripts/database-mgmt/README.md

     utilities for analysis and cleanup of the database (all commands read an output log formatted/produced by 'kodidb_check -l' from stdin):
               --summary                          print summary of the various categories of files in log --delete-unref                     remove all read 'unref' file records from database (i.e. files that are labelled as 'unreferenced' in the log)
-              --clean-root                       cleanup the directory structure starting from the root dir in the database, insofar paths are not used
+              --clean-roots                      cleanup the directory structure starting from the root dir(s) in the database, insofar paths are not used
               --remap-foundone                   remap all read 'foundone' files to the exact match listed in the log --remap-foundlike                  remap all read 'foundlike' files to the almost exact match listed in the log (matched without extension)
               --list-founddup [--pick]           list the read duplicate matches in a more readable form and, with --pick, present a prompt where the user can pick any of the found duplicates